docker/docs/compose/install/standalone.md

 ---
+title: Install Compose standalone
 description: How to install Docker Compose - Other Scenarios
 keywords: compose, orchestration, install, installation, docker, documentation
 toc_max: 3
-title: Install the Compose standalone
+redirect_from:
+  - /compose/install/other
 ---
 {% include compose-eol.md %}

-On this page you can find instructions on how to install the Compose standalone on Linux or Windows Server, from the command line.
+On this page you can find instructions on how to install Compose standalone on Linux or Windows Server, from the command line.

 ### On Linux
 > **Compose standalone**